 It’s hard to believe we did all of these things in just one day.
 We’re STILL on day 6 of the trip.

-We shot some videos of a bit of the manufacturing process.
+We shot some videos of the manufacturing process.